-Allergic contact dermatitis is caused by contact with an allergen and commonly causes red, itchy rashes across the skin.
-Sometimes blisters, bumps and hives may form.
-Topical allergens are typically harmless for most individuals, but for allergy-prone individuals, exposure can trigger an activation of the immune system, leading to a rash, crusting pustules, and/or swelling.
+Allergic contact dermatitis is caused by contact with an allergen and commonly causes red, itchy rashes, blisters, bumps, or hives.
+While the general population is able to use most topical products without issue, for allergy-prone individuals, exposure can trigger an activation of the immune system, leading to a rash, crusting pustules, and/or swelling.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

 If you suffer from any number of skin conditions, there are a variety of steps you can take to prevent flare-ups from happening in the first place.

 1. Determine Your Triggers

 If you notice that reactions to specific products, try isolating potential culprits.
 Allergies and sensitivities can develop suddenly, so you might find yourself allergic to something that has never bothered your skin before.

 - harsh solvents and detergents